-With A/B testing, you can increase the performance of your online assets by 5%, 10%, and often higher percentages.
-Your company must have solid marketing expertise to achieve these noted percentages.
-One notable item is that you will get better marketing from riders vs. passengers.
+With A/B testing, you can increase the performance of your online assets by 5%, 10%, and often higher.
+Your motorcycle company must have solid marketing expertise to achieve these noted percentages.
+One notable point is that you will get better marketing from riders than from passengers.

-The percentage increase for companies historically without marketing experts can be much higher if they get experts.
-Importantly, A/B testing lets you know what is working and what isn’t – this way, you know what to change.
+The percentage increase for companies that have historically lacked marketing expertise can be much higher once they gain it.
+Importantly, A/B testing lets you know what is working and what isn’t, so you know what to change.

-Without A/B testing, you will have to guess what is and isn’t working, which can be frustrating.
+Without A/B testing, you will have to guess what’s working and what isn’t, which can be frustrating.
 Guessing what changes to make also eats up time and money.
 Plus, guessing will still leave you wondering if you’ve maximized the performance of your marketing assets.

 But A/B testing your site elements, social media posts, website SEO, newsletter, and other online marketing assets lets you know.
-Specifically, this is because data supports the results of what works best based on facts.
+Data supports the results of what works best based on facts.
 The benefit of data-driven decisions is explained in the MVP approach article.

 What Is A/B Testing?

-You can do an A/B test to compare offline and online assets with just one element changed.
+You can run an A/B test to compare offline and online assets by changing just one element.
 But for this blog article, I’m referring to A/B testing for digital marketing assets (website, social media, newsletter, etc.).

 Next, with these tests, you have the current asset called the “control.”
 Then, there is the same asset with just one modified element called the “challenger.”
-This way, when you are A/B testing the elements of your website, you are testing just one.
+This way, when you A/B-test the elements of your website, you are testing only one at a time.
 Here are some examples of “elements” on your marketing assets:

 - Color or location of a button on your website.

 - Navigation-link text variations can be tested.
-For instance, the text of a link could read “Biker Jackets” or “Motorcycle Jackets.”
+For instance, the link text could read “Biker Jackets” or “Motorcycle Jackets.”
 Which one yields the best results?
 A/B testing will let you know.

 - An image on a page of your motorcycle site

-- Changing the title of a page on your website.
+- The title of a page on your website.

-- Here are some examples of social media ads or website calls to action (CTA), like a “Shop Now” or “Learn More” button.
+- Social media ads or website calls to action (CTAs), such as “Shop Now” or “Learn More” buttons.

 - The subject line in your company’s newsletter